 Stockholders of record of our common stock at the close of business on May 31, 2011 are entitled to notice of, and to vote at, our 2011 annual meeting of stockholders.
 A list of our stockholders will be available for review at our principal executive offices during regular business hours for a period of ten days prior to the annual meeting.
 As of May 31, 2011, 31,855,346 shares of our common stock were issued and outstanding.
-The presence at the meeting, in person or by proxy, of a majority of the shares of the common stock issued and outstanding common stock constitutes the only class of securities entitled to vote at the annual meeting.
-Each share of common stock is entitled to not vote.
+The presence at the meeting, in person or by proxy, of a majority of the shares of the common stock issued and outstanding on May 31, 2011 will constitute a quorum.
+Our outstanding common stock constitutes the only class of securities entitled to vote at the annual meeting.
+Each share of common stock is entitled to one vote.